mchinmay10/nlp_workbooks/data_preprocessing/README.md

 As a result, I have created a Github repo which has step by step progress reports on how this "grounds-up" tokenizer has been built.

-I will be deeply in gratitude if the reader checks it out, interacts with it, and suggests corrective changes (PS: There are going to be a lot if them :) )
+I will be deeply in gratitude if the reader checks it out, interacts with it, and suggests corrective changes (PS: There are going to be a lot of them :) )

 Github Repo link: https://github.com/novice0/nlp_workbooks